VR headsets offer the next step in digital entertainment, bringing the promise of a Star Trek-like virtual experience closer than ever before.

 VR headsets have become considerably more compact and affordable in recent years, but the main barrier to entry is still their high cost.
 Though standalone devices like the Oculus Quest 2 are slowly developing a presence, even the most affordable models are $400 for the headset alone, with required peripherals like room sensors and controllers costing upwards of an additional $120 each.
 This means that a complete set of VR hardware can easily wind up costing $1,000 or more.

 Also, as a general rule, the more graphically advanced and interactive VR experiences rely exclusively on high-end PCs or game consoles to be able to run at all, though some mid-range PCs are compatible with the relatively simpler “tour style” games or applications.
-In other words, you'll probably be spending quite a bit of money on a PC and accessories in order to get your VR headsets to run smoothly.
+In other words, you'll probably be spending a lot of money on a PC and accessories to get your VR headsets to run smoothly.

 VR headsets are essentially goggles equipped with TV screens.
 As with TV and computer gaming, taking breaks from your VR headset at least every 30 minutes is important for keeping your eyes in tip-top shape.